MoustafaAzouz/Task-App/README.md

-#Task Management Application
+# Task Management Application
 This is a full-stack task management application that allows users to authenticate, manage tasks, search by category, and scrape LinkedIn data from a given link.

-#Features
+# Features
 User Authentication: Secure login and signup functionality using Passport.js with JWT.
 Task Management: Perform CRUD (Create, Read, Update, Delete) operations on tasks.
 Task Categorization: Search and filter tasks based on categories.
 LinkedIn Data Scraping: Fetch LinkedIn data by providing a link (handled using Selenium WebDriver).
 Responsive UI: Built with Material UI for a modern and responsive interface.

- ##Technologies Used
+## Technologies Used
 Backend
--NestJs
+- NestJs
--PostgreSQL
+- PostgreSQL
--Selenium WebDriver
+- Selenium WebDriver
--Passport.js
+- Passport.js
--TypeScript
+- TypeScript

 Frontend
--React
+- React
--Redux Toolkit.
+- Redux Toolkit.
--Material UI
+- Material UI
--React Hook Form
+- React Hook Form
--Zod
+-Z od

-##.env file
+## .env file in backend setup
 DB_PORT=
 DB_USERNAME=
 DB_PASSWORD=